Milo123459/Spencer/CONTRIBUTING.md

 CD into your repo and run `yarn nb my-feature-name` - whenever making a new branch, use `yarn nb`!

-If you are making a command, event, api route or DB model you can try out `yarn new`, this set's up everything for you.
+If you are making a command, event or DB model you can try out `yarn new`, this set's up everything for you.
 If this doesn't work, have no fear!
 Try observing other commands/events/models and going with that.

 # 👍 PR standards